crate/crate/docs/admin/udc.rst

 Configuration
 =============

-The Usage Data Collector can be configured by adapting the ``crate.yml`` configuration file or adding a system property setting.
+The Usage-Data Collector can be configured by adapting the ``crate.yml`` configuration file or adding a system property setting.
 Refer to :ref:`conf_usage_data_collector` to see how these settings can be accessed and how they are configured.